dhoyle/splicedocs-jekyll/pages/Developers/SplicePlus/UsingSplicePlus.md

 ## Invoking Splice*Plus

-*Splice*Plus* is automatically installed for you when you install Splice Machine.
+*Splice*Plus* is automatically installed for you when you install the *Enterprise Version* of Splice Machine.
 To run a PL/SQL program that you have stored in a text file, invoke <span class="AppCommand">spliceplus</span> and specify on the command line that it should take its input from that file: